BerkanJs/React-Advance-Filtering-Tutorial-TSX/README.md

+Product Filtering and Pagination in React

+This is a product filtering and pagination feature built with React.
+It allows users to search and filter products by category, price range, and popularity.
+The project uses the DummyJSON API to fetch product data, which is then filtered and displayed based on user input.
+It also implements pagination to efficiently display a large number of products.

+Features:
+Search Functionality: Users can search for products by title.
+Category Filter: Users can filter products by selecting a category from a dynamic list fetched from the API.
+Price Range Filter: Filter products within a specified price range.
+Sorting Options: Sort products by price (cheap or expensive) or popularity.
+Keyword Filter: Users can filter products based on predefined keywords like "apple", "watch", "fashion", etc.
+Reset Filters: Users can reset all applied filters to return to the default state.
+Pagination: Navigate through pages of products with a responsive pagination system.
+Responsive Design: The layout is fully responsive, adjusting to different screen sizes.
+Technologies:
+React
+Axios (for API calls)
+TypeScript (for type safety)
+Tailwind CSS (for styling)
+DummyJSON API (for sample product data)
+Context API (for managing global state)
+This project demonstrates state management using React's Context API, efficient filtering and pagination, and how to integrate external data into a React application.
+The user interface is clean, modern, and fully responsive, providing a great user experience.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.